pflege-de/k8s-namespace-defaults/README.md

 cr index --owner pflege-de -r k8s-namespace-defaults --token <your-github-token> --index-path ./ --push
 ```

-## Kubernetes Objects
+## ECR Secret management

+To enable ECR secret management, set the flag `ecrJob.enabled` in `values.yaml` to `true`.
-This chart will create these objects in every namespace (when enabled)
+This chart will then create the following objects to create and periodically update the ecr secret:

 ```mermaid